HOSTED-POWER/docs-turbostack-app/TurboStack Platform/templates.md

 ![](./img/create_template.png)

-After choosing a logical name for your template, save your template.
+After choosing a logical name for your template, create your template.

 You will now be brought to our _YAML_ editor.
 Here you can paste a generalized config of a server, of which you want to make a template.